PakmanGames/uottahack8/README.md

-# Papa's DO-eria 🎮☁️
+# Rain Maker 🌧️⛈️💰

+> *"Rainy with a chance of rogue tech, infrastructure as clouds (IaC) to make it rain"*

-A Papa's Pizzeria-style web game where players build DigitalOcean infrastructure for enterprise customers!
+A rogue-like web game where you build DigitalOcean infrastructure with Terraform and make it rain!

 ## About

-Papa's DO-eria is a fun, educational game that teaches cloud infrastructure concepts.
-Players run a cloud infrastructure shop where enterprise customers (AMD, Amazon, Meta, Netflix, etc.) order cloud configurations.
-Drag and drop DigitalOcean components to fulfill orders and earn cash!
+Rain Maker is a fun, educational game that teaches cloud infrastructure concepts with a weather/storm theme.
+Players weather the storm as enterprise customers (AMD, Amazon, Meta, Netflix, etc.) request cloud configurations.
+Build cloud infrastructure, generate Terraform code, and make it rain with that sweet cloud cash!

 ## Features

+- 🌩️ **Weather-Themed Gameplay** - Storm through infrastructure challenges
 - 🏢 **Enterprise Customers** - 12 real tech companies with unique personalities
-- 📦 **20 DO Components** - Droplets, Databases, Load Balancers, Kubernetes, and more
+- ☁️ **20 Cloud Components** - Droplets, Databases, Load Balancers, Kubernetes, and more
 - 📋 **12 Infrastructure Scenarios** - Web apps, microservices, ML platforms, gaming backends
 - 📄 **Real Terraform Code** - See your infrastructure as Terraform HCL in real-time
-- ⏱️ **Time Pressure** - Dynamic timers based on customer patience and order complexity
+- ⏱️ **Storm Timers** - Dynamic timers based on customer patience and order complexity
-- 💰 **Scoring System** - Earn cash based on accuracy, speed, and customer tips
+- 💰 **Make It Rain** - Earn cash based on accuracy, speed, and customer tips
+- ⚡ **Power-Ups** - Rogue-like upgrade shop between rounds

 ## Tech Stack